Market

 (vi) Annual performance Bonus

-committee and Annual performance bonus will be approved by the committee based on the
+Annual performance bonus will be approved by the committee based on the achievement against the

 3.2 Remuneration to Non - Executive Directors

-remuneration payable to the Non - Executive Directors of the Company within the overall limits
+payable to the Non - Executive Directors of the Company within the overall limits approved by the

-and the Committees thereof.
-The Non- Executive Directors shall also be entitled to profit related
+Committees thereof.
+The Non- Executive Directors shall also be entitled to profit related commission in

 3.3.
 Remuneration to other employees